ralentina/maps/_posts/2020-03-25-internet_coverage.markdown

   - choropleth
   - infographic
   - Covid-19
-excerpt: A series of choropleth maps and infographics illustrating uneven access to the Internet in the Región Metropolitana and the rest of Chile
+excerpt: A series of choropleth maps and infographics illustrating uneven access to the Internet in the Región Metropolitana and the rest of Chile.
 ---

 In Chile, as in many other countries, the Covid-19 pandemic has underscored stark geographical and social inequalities in Internet access.